IBM/cloudpakforapps-workshop/workshop/exercise-6/README.md

-# Exercise 6: Building a custom Kabanero Collection repository
+# Exercise 6: Building a custom Appsody Stack Collection in Kabanero

 > ***WORK IN PROGRESS***